 For the third consecutive year, UC Davis garnered more than \$1 billion in external research funding.
-Our school's internationally recognized research community generated 40% of that total, with \$400 million in and 54% are training in primary care.
+Our school's internationally recognized research community generated 40% of that total, with \$400 million in the Violence Prevention Research Program, was elected to the prestigious National Academy of Medicine (NAM).
+Membership in NAM, an international body of 2,400 leaders, is considered one of the highest honors in the field of health and medicine.